 Equity, Diversity, and Inclusion

-Our Commitment to Equity, Diversity and Inclusion: The California Outdoor Engagement Coalition has a responsibility to engage in equity, diversity and inclusion measures by following trends and seeking to ensure access for underrepresented youth to the outdoors.
-We recognize that social injustices can impact all aspects of our life, including outdoor* engagement, and we strive to contribute to removing barriers to accessing the outdoors.
-We foster diverse ways of appreciating and interacting with the outdoors that are rooted in cultural practices and understanding.
+Our Commitment to Equity, Diversity and Inclusion: The California Outdoor Engagement Coalition has a responsibility to engage in equity, diversity and inclusion measures by following trends and seeking to ensure access for underrepresented Californians to the outdoors.* The Coalition recognizes that social injustices can impact all aspects of our lives, including outdoor engagement, and strives to contribute to removing barriers to accessing the outdoors.
+The Coalition fosters diverse ways for Californians to appreciate and interact with the outdoors that reflect cultural and ethnic practices and understandings.

 *Outdoors: What We Mean

 The outdoors should be accessible, engaging and safe to everyone, no matter who you are, where you’re from and where you live, work and play.
 Consequently, the outdoors include, but are not limited to, the following spaces: